 Airplane! appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc.
-While dated, the film looked about as good as I could expect.
+While dated, the film looked fairly good.

 Sharpness usually seemed positive.
 Occasional shots came across as a bit tentative and soft, though, and I can’t say the image often looked razor sharp.
 However, it mostly maintained positive definition and any softness resulted from the source material.
 I noticed no issues with shimmering or jagged edges, and neither digital noise reduction nor edge enhancement appeared to be present; this could be a pretty grainy film.
 In terms of print flaws, I noticed occasional small specks but nothing substantial.